apache/fury/README.md

 Fury provides a class registration option that is enabled by default for such protocols, allowing only deserialization of trusted registered types or built-in types.
  **Do not disable class registration unless you can ensure your environment is secure**.

 If this option is disabled, you are responsible for serialization security.
-You can configure `io.fury.resolver.ClassChecker` by
+You can configure `org.apache.fury.resolver.ClassChecker` by
 `ClassResolver#setClassChecker` to control which classes are allowed for serialization.

 ## How to Build